maclavijo/DiabetesPredictionProject/README.md

 ### To run the project locally from your machine

-From your console (in the correct work directory) and after the environment has been created (previous step) run the following command:
+From your console (in the correct work directory) and after the environment has been created (previous step):<br>

-You can run the train and predict files from here:<br>
+You can run the train and predict files from here<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;python train.py<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;python Predict.py<br>
 <br>